JacobGregor/201AboutMe/README.md

 Reflections and Comments

 Lab-02 Thoughts: So far I am feeling confident after building this portion out.
 Looking forward to cleaning this thing up.
 DRY code is a BEAUTIFUL thing.

+Lab-03 thoughts: Had a bit of trouble with Q6.
+While loop.
+I was overthinking the process of how the computer runs through the process of the loop.
+I will continue to practice these until they become second nature.
+Overall a good challenge and I had a lot of fun.
+The banging of the head against the desk will live to fight another day.